Healthy Recipes Blog

 • Allowing the flavors to meld is important.
 It does make a difference.
 You can let the salad rest at room temperature for up to an hour.
 If you plan to let it rest for longer, it's best to cover it and keep it in the fridge.

-• You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 In fact, this salad tastes even better the next day and keeps tasting great right up to the last day you keep it.
-Just remember to stir it one more time before serving it.
+Just remember to stir it one more time before serving.

 Nutrition per Serving